 If, like me, you do want the spicy stuff, you’re in luck.
 Bhutanese people cook and eat chilies like any other vegetable.
 Ask your guide for recommendations for local restaurants, and don’t be afraid to tell homestay hosts to bring on the chilies!

-Traveling as a vegetarian or vegan in Bhutan
+Traveling as a vegetarian or vegan

 Surprisingly, despite its pervasive Buddhism, Bhutanese aren’t all vegetarian.
 Though animal slaughter is forbidden in Bhutan for religious reasons, importing meat is not a problem.
-India literally does Bhutan’s dirty work; aside from yak, most of the meat in Bhutan is imported from its neighbor.
+India literally does Bhutan’s dirty work; aside from yak, most of the meat in the country is imported from its neighbor.
 Chicken, beef, pork, yak, and more are common in Bhutanese cuisine.

 However, many Bhutanese people are very poor, and cannot afford to eat meat regularly.
 Meat is something often offered as a luxury to guests.
 So, vegetarians can relax—vegetarian food is common Bhutan!